emews/adaptiveTS/emews/README.md

 The results of a run will be written the experiment directory's `results` directory.
 The file name will be prefixed with the `exp_id` value from the csv upf file.

+### PPN ###

+Setting the CFG_PPN value, sets the number of R instances (how many rows in the UPF file) to run on each node.
+The workflow itself requires 2, so this must always be at least 3.
+There's probably some sweet spot here that makes best use of threads while not using too many nodes.
+For now, maybe `CFG_PPN` of 64 and `CFG_MKL_THREADS`=2 is a good starting point.

 ### MKL THREADS ###